Best Time to Visit Banff, Canada: When to Go & Weather Guide

 November

-Although most would still consider November as autumn, November in Banff definitely marks a sea-change in the weather.
-For the first time in 7 months, the average daytime temperature descends below freezing to a chilly -3ºC.
+Although most would still consider it an autumn month, November marks a sea change in the weather in Banff.
+For the first time in 7 months, the average daytime temperature descends below freezing to a chilly -3°C.

 Moraine Lake Autumn

-With the cool temperatures, so, too, comes the snow.
-November marks the start of the long ski season, one of the longest in all of North America.
+With the cool temperatures, so too comes the snow.
+November marks the start of Banff’s long ski season, one of the longest in all of North America.
 The three top ski resorts—Sunshine Village, Lake Louise, and Mt.
 Norquay—open their doors to skiers and snowboarders towards the end of the month.

 December